Wagner Group: Libya

+Mali

+In September 2021, reports surfaced that an agreement was close to being finalized that would allow the Wagner Group to operate in Mali.
+France, which previously ruled Mali as a colony, was making a diplomatic push to prevent the agreement being enacted.
+Since late May 2021, Mali has been ruled by a military junta that came into power following a coup d'état.
+The United Kingdom, European Union and Ivory Coast also warned Mali not to engage in an agreement with the Wagner Group.
+Still, on 30 September, Mali received a shipment of four Mil Mi-17 helicopters, as well as arms and ammunition, as part of a contract agreed in December 2020.

+The following months, Russian military advisors arrived in the country and were active in several parts of Mali.

+On 5 April 2022, Human Rights Watch published a report accusing Malian soldiers and Russian PMCs of executing around 300 civilians between 27 and 31 March, during a military operation in Moura, in the Mopti region, known as a hotspot of Islamic militants.
+According to the Malian military, more than 200 militants were killed in the operation, which reportedly involved more than 100 Russians.

+On 28 July 2024, it was reported that "dozens" of Wagner mercenaries had been killed or injured by Tuareg rebels in fighting at the commune of Tinzaouaten near the Algerian border in the north of Mali as they were moving in a convoy with Malian government soldiers.
+The Wagner Group confirmed that it suffered casualties during the battle, but did not give a death toll.
+On 21 November, at least seven Wagner soldiers were killed by al-Qaeda affiliate JNIM in an ambush on a convoy in the Mopti region.

 Venezuela

-In late January 2019, Wagner PMCs were reported by Reuters to have arrived in Venezuela during the presidential crisis that was unfolding.
-They were sent to provide security for President Nicolás Maduro who was facing U.S.-backed opposition protests as part of the socioeconomic and political crisis that had been gripping the country since 2010.
-The leader of a local chapter of a paramilitary group of Cossacks with ties to the PMCs reported that about 400 contractors may be in Venezuela at that point.
+In late January 2019, Wagner PMCs were reported by Reuters to have arrived in Venezuela during the unfolding presidential crisis.
+They were sent to provide security for President Nicolás Maduro, who was facing opposition protests as part of the socioeconomic and political crisis that had been gripping Venezuela since 2010.
+The leader of a local chapter of a paramilitary group of Cossacks with ties to the PMCs reported that about 400 contractors may have been in Venezuela at that point.
 It was said that the PMCs flew in two chartered aircraft to Havana, Cuba, from where they transferred onto regular commercial flights to Venezuela.

 An anonymous Russian source close to the Wagner Group stated that another group of PMCs had already arrived in advance of the May 2018 presidential election.
 Before the 2019 flare-up of protests, the PMCs were in Venezuela to mostly provide security for Russian business interests like the Russian energy company Rosneft.
-They also assisted in the training of the Venezuelan National Militia and the pro-Maduro Colectivos paramilitaries in 2018.
+They assisted in the training of the Venezuelan National Militia and the pro-Maduro Colectivos paramilitaries in 2018.
 Russian ambassador to Venezuela, Vladimir Zayemsky denied the report of the existence of Wagner in Venezuela.